shalivan/shalivan.github.io/_posts/PXL/41-01-01-UE_Optimisation.md

 # Deferred Render pipeline

+All lights are applied deferred in Unreal Engine 4, as opposed to the forward lighting path used in Unreal Engine 3.
+Materials write out their attributes into the GBuffers, and lighting passes read in the per-pixel material properties and perform lighting with them.

 1. Before render: CPU game context
 2. Before render: CPU (mostly) what to render
 3. Render: GPU  render pixel on screen